PersonaX: Multimodal Datasets with LLM-Inferred Behavior Traits: Analysis Level II: Learning Causal Relations from Unstructured Data

 \begin{block} \begin{theorem} \textbf{(Identifiability of Subspace)} Under the causal model described above, if the estimated observations matches the true joint distribution of any $\{ \vecx_{m,A}, \vecx_{m,B}, \vecx_{m,C} \}$ (they are exchangable) which are three measurements draw from one modality, and: \begin{enumerate}[label=\roman*, leftmargin=*] \item \underline{(Well-Posed Probability):} The joint, marginal, and conditional distributions of $(\vecx_{m,B}, \vecz_{m})$ are all bounded and continuous. \item \underline{(Modality Variability):} The operators $L_{\vecx_{m,C} \mid \vecz_{m}}$ and $L_{\vecx_{m,A} \mid \vecx_{m,C}}$ are injective. \item \underline{(Measurement Changes):} For any $\vecz^{(1)}_{t}, \vecz^{(2)}_{t} \in \mathcal{Z}_t$ where $\vecz^{(1)}_{t} \neq \vecz^{(2)}_{t}$, we have $p (\vecx_{m,B}|\vecz^{(1)}_t) \neq p (\vecx_{m,B}|\vecz^{(2)}_t, \vecs)$. \item \underline{(Differentiability):} There exists a functional $M$ such that $M\left[ p_{\vecx_{m,B} \mid \vecz_{m}, \vecs}(\cdot \mid \vecz_{m}, \vecs) \right] = h(\vecz_{m}, \vecs)$ for all $\vecz_{m} \in \mathcal{Z}_m$ and $\vecs \in \mathcal{S}$, where $h$ is differentiable. \end{enumerate} Then we have $ [\hat{\vecz}_m, \hat{\vecs}] = h(\vecz_m, \vecs) $, where $h$ is an invertible and differentiable function. \end{theorem} \end{block}

 \paragraph{Discussions.} Assumption~\textit{\ref{asp:bounded density}} is a moderate condition that ensures the probability distributions are well-defined and computable.
 Assumption~\textit{\ref{asp:linear operator}} informally requires that distinct input distributions correspond to distinct output distributions.
 In a similar spirit, Assumption\textit{~\ref{asp:nonredundant}} guarantees that different values of $\vecz_m$ induce different conditional distributions $p(\vecx_{m,B} \mid \vecz_m)$, e.g., heteroskedastic noise.
-It is important to note that this condition is significantly weaker than monotonicity conditions.
+Notably, this condition is significantly weaker than monotonicity.
 Finally, Assumption\textit{~\ref{asp:smooth}} imposes the differentiability of the mapping from $[\vecz_m, \vecs]$ to $p_{\vecx_{m,B} \mid \vecz_m, \vecs}$, which can be explicitly enforced through the use of differentiable models, i.e., variational autoencoders (VAEs).

 \begin{block} \begin{theorem} \textbf{(Identifiability of Shared Subspace)} Suppose assumptions are hold true for all the modality and the whole latent space, and we further assume \begin{enumerate}[label=\roman*, leftmargin=*] \item \underline{(Entropy Regularization):} $\hat{g}^{-1}_{\vecx_m}$ represent a set of shared latent variable encoders that minimizes $ \sum_{k \in [M] } H \left( \hat{g}^{-1}_{\vecx_k}(\mathbf{x}_k) \right). $ \end{enumerate} Then we have the $ \hat{\mathbf{s}} = h_s(\mathbf{s}) $, where $h_s$ is an invertible function. \end{theorem} \end{block}